girishsarwal/gt-jtx/README.md

 m32 uses a separate unit for configuration and management of the joystick The separate program is Artrix and is available here (coming soon)

+# Arduino 2560 Version

+The Arduino 2560 version is a quick build version based on NextSteps RC DIY 2560 design with OpenTx as the firmware.
+This is not a from the ground-up design, only a hardware motherboard has been added to the original DIY 2560 design for quickly building a super radio on a budget!

 # Disclaimer
 I take no responsibility or warranty for any damage to you or your equipment, that may arise out of or is a consequence of using or reproducing any parts or features of the gt-jtx software/hardware system.
 Everything you do is completely at your own risk and expense.